Auxdibot/auxdibot/README.md

 Auxdibot uses Discord's slash command system.
 If you want to run any command you must prefix it with a `/` and ensure you are running one of Auxdibot's commands.

-_Additionally, you can automatically setup Auxdibot for your server using the `/setup auto` command!_
+_Additionally, you can automatically setup Auxdibot for your server using the `/setup` commands!_

 ## Features